 - Often ignores punctuation, omitting full stops or commas.

-If your child is struggling with reading difficulties, visit our website for more information about Edublox products and services.
+If your child is struggling with reading difficulties, book a free consultation for more information about Edublox products and services.
 Happy reading!